thongek-next-wpm/thongek-next-wpm/README.md

-# Hi, I'm thongek Wongpomon 👋
+# Hi, I'm thongek "Next" Wongpomon 👋

 Welcome to my GitHub profile!

 - 💼 IT Supports & Developer
 - 🌏 Thailand
 - 🚀 Interested in Web, any leaguage, and Open Source
+- ⛪The Christ Of Latter Day Saints
 ---

 ## My Skills